 In the undergraduate Psychology major, you'll explore human behavior in connection to self, community, and service, while also learning about the scientific methodology component through laboratory work, coursework, and field training.

-In the Psychology bachelor's degree program at Lesley, you will benefit from a strong research and clinical component that distinguishes it from therapeutically oriented counseling.
-Topics covered in the undergraduate Psychology curriculum include:
+In the Psychology bachelor's degree program, you will benefit from a strong research and clinical component that distinguishes it from therapeutically oriented counseling.
+You'll explore topics such as:

-Research and lab opportunities, combined with the availability of online and hybrid courses provide you with skills and knowledge about how psychology is applied in both the therapeutic and research settings.
+Research and lab experiences, in conjunction with your coursework, provide you with skills and knowledge about how psychology is applied in the therapeutic and research settings.

 This course considers questions about human development, personality structure, mental health, illness, and interventions from a comparative, cross-cultural perspective.
 A range of varying notions and descriptions of psychological experience are explored using several targeted cultural groups as examples.